tran-linh41214/E-Wallet-Transaction-Payment-Analysis-with-Python/README.md

 ✔️ Determine the top-performing and lowest-performing products and teams.
 ✔️ Investigate anomalies in product ownership and transactions.
 ✔️ Find the primary contributors to refund transactions.

-**The main business question:**
-❓ How can we optimize payment and transaction processes to enhance business performance?